ArduPilot/ardupilot_wiki/dev/source/docs/building-ardupilot-onwindows10.rst

 .. image:: ../images/Windows10_Ubuntu_0.jpg
     :target: ../_images/Windows10_Ubuntu_0.jpg

-Since Windows 10 has Ubuntu as his new partner, it is possible to compile Ardupilot in Windows without adding any strange thing: just install "Bash on Ubuntu on Windows" and follow next tutorial.
+Microsoft has introduced WSL - the Windows Subsystem for Linux - into Windows 10.
+This tutorial describes "Bash on Ubuntu on Windows", as it is currently the only released distribution supported by WSL.
+Other Linux distributions, such as Fedora, are likely to be available in the future however will require slightly different setup to compile Ardupilot.

 .. warning::

-   This tutorial is intended to be a "copy & paste" approach.
-Just follow the text step by step and be patient with yourself!
+   This tutorial is intended to be a "copy & paste" guide.
+Just follow the process step by step and be patient with yourself!

 .. tip::

-   For install "Bash on Ubuntu on Windows" there are many tutorials on the web.
+   To install "Bash on Ubuntu on Windows" there are many tutorials on the web.
 An example is here:
    <http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/>`__.